zeta-punk-x1/python_zip_cracker/README.md

-# Python Zip files cracker
+# Python Zip files Cracker

 Using this script you are able to bruteforce a password protected zip file.
 It may take some while, but if you are patient, you will